-– In the United Kingdom, two-thirds of banks use machine learning solutions, and solutions based on Artificial Intelligence plot new courses for the development of the banking sector around the world.
-According to Garner’s report, machine learning is one of the main technological trends which are worth paying close attention to in 2020.
-Like any other technology, machine learning brings enormous opportunities, but also challenges.
-How does machine learning differ from traditional programming, what threats can it help to eliminate, and how does this technology build new standards in banking?
-We discussed this with machine learning developer Piotr Kubica, who is developing a solution to be used by ING Bank Śląski.
+– In the United Kingdom, two-thirds of banks use Machine Learning solutions, and solutions based on Artificial Intelligence plot new courses for the development of the banking sector around the world.
+According to Garner’s report, Machine Learning is one of the main technological trends which are worth paying close attention to in 2020.
+Like any other technology, Machine Learning brings enormous opportunities, but also challenges.
+How does ML differ from traditional programming, what threats can it help to eliminate, and how does this technology build new standards in banking?
+We discussed this with Machine Learning developer Piotr Kubica, who is developing a solution to be used by ING Bank Śląski.

 – I think that surely the basic goals that all companies strive for are maximizing profits and reducing costs.
-Machine learning can help in both cases.
-The most popular use of machine learning at the moment is personalization in advertising: the goal is to maximize profits by increasing sales, suggesting products tailored to specific user needs.
-In addition, machine learning helps to minimize costs by automating repeatable processes.
+Machine Learning can help in both cases.
+The most popular use of ML at the moment is personalization in advertising: the goal is to maximize profits by increasing sales, suggesting products tailored to specific user needs.
+In addition, Machine Learning helps to minimize costs by automating repeatable processes.

 In the context of automation – we often come across the opinion that someday everything will be automated… Will it be possible to automate all processes in the future?

-– I think that the banking sector expects a lot from machine learning.
+– I think that the banking sector expects a lot from ML.
 Currently, all organizations strive to be “data-driven”.
 For the banking and financial sector you have mentioned, the regulations are also a significant aspect.
 There is the Polish Financial Supervision Authority, which right now does not say yes to everything.
-Machine learning is so new that sometimes the algorithms used are not easily understandable.
+Machine Learning is so new that sometimes the algorithms used are not easily understandable.

-–For example, machine learning is great for decisions on granting loans.
-However, the regulator must first agree to use machine learning.
+–For example, ML is great for decisions on granting loans.
+However, the regulator must first agree to use Machine Learning.
 Currently, traditional credit risk modeling, traditional assessment, statistics and rule models are used for this purpose.
-However, machine learning is also used in many other areas of banking and finance – for example in the personalization of offers, which we discussed earlier on.
+However, Machine Learning is also used in many other areas of banking and finance – for example in the personalization of offers, which we discussed earlier on.
 It is very important to provide customers with a suitable offer.